stites/stites.io/_posts/_simpleNg-scope-inheritance.md

   It is notable that since most Angular applications have just one root scope, $apply does cause every watch on every scope in the whole application to be executed.
 Armed with the knowledge about this difference between $digest and $apply, you may sometimes call $digest instead of $apply when you need that extra bit of performance"

 $evalAsync schedules a digest on the root scope, too

+ISOLATED SCOPES

+  At times it would be convenient to have a scope be a part of the scope hierarchy, but not give it access to everything its parents contain.
+This is what isolated scopes are for.

+isolation is simple: make a scope part of the scope hierarchy, but do not make it inherit from its parent.

+  created by passing a boolean value to the $new function.
+When true, isolated.
+When false/omitted-undefined/null prototypal inheritance will be used.

+  When a scope is isolated, it doesn’t have access to the attributes of its parent

+  If you’ve used isolated scopes with Angular directives, you’ll know that an isolated scope is usually not completely cut off from its parent.
+However this mechanism is not built into scopes.
+It is part of the implementation of directives.
+We will return to this discussion when we implement isolation in directives.